lilott8/CS220-Final/README.md

 ===============
 #Changelog:

-  - paper 5's iterative process is ready, I just have to figure out a few last details
+ - Documented the code
+ - Dijkstra's ports it's output into the kruskals output
+ - generates the graphvice output for answers

+##Done:

+ - Kruskal's algorithm is done
  - Kruskal's is implemented, the output is correct and able to accept input
-  - Dijkstra's output is correct and prepared for Kruskal's input
-  - retooled the Steiner point generation, the papers are very conservative, so points are only created by means of comparing a node to it's closest neighbor.
  - Dijkstra's is done
  - Huge efficiency improvements, instead of creating >600 nodes, I now only create MxN nodes
+ - retooled the Steiner point generation, the papers are very conservative, so points are only created by means of comparing a node to it's closest neighbor.
  - Using sets for data structures to guarantee uniqueness in lists.

-##Done:

  - Dijkstra's is done
  - Steiner point creation
- - Removed the binary tree and added the R* tree from boost.
+ - Removed the binary tree and added the R\* tree from boost.
  - Added the Binary tree interface for running SPC in V+ElogE time
  - Binary tree implemented
  - Boost::Polygon::Voronoi has been "implimented".
 This is a loose implementation